viraj19r/learnPython/Notes/ObjectAndClasses.md

 ## Object Methods
-Methods in objects are functions that belong to the object Methods in objects are functions that belong to the object
+Methods in objects are functions that belong to the object

 ```
 class Person:
   def __init__(self, name, age):